To save time during your appointment, you can fill out these forms at home and then bring them with you.

-- Do NOT take aspirin or anti-inflammatory drugs (i.e. Motrin, Advil, Aleve) two (2) weeks prior to surgery and two (2) weeks after surgery, unless instructed otherwise by your physician.
+- Do NOT take aspirin or anti-inflammatory drugs (i.e. Motrin, Advil, Aleve) two (2) weeks before surgery and two (2) weeks after surgery, unless instructed otherwise by your physician.

 - Do NOT smoke for at least 24 hours prior to surgery.
-It is best to avoid smoking one (1) week prior to surgery and two (2) weeks following surgery.
+It is best to avoid smoking one (1) week before surgery and two (2) weeks following surgery.

 - Your physician may request pre-operative testing (EKG, lab work, medical clearance).
-These tests must be completed at least 7 days prior to the day of your surgery.
+These tests must be completed at least seven days prior to the day of your surgery.

 - FAX pre-op test results to the surgery center pre-op department at (818)-986-9089 You will NOT be permitted to drive after surgery.

 - You must have a responsible adult with you during your visit at the surgery center AND to drive you home.